mmaxs/uvcc/doc/src/Introduction.md

 * [`uv_req_t.data`](http://docs.libuv.org/en/v1.x/request.html#c.uv_req_t.data),
 * [`uv_loop_t.data`](http://docs.libuv.org/en/v1.x/loop.html#c.uv_loop_t.data).

-Each of the uvcc classes representing these libuv types provides a destroy callback which is called when the reference count for the object instance becomes zero:
+Each of the uvcc classes representing these libuv types provides a destroy callback that is called when the reference count for the object instance becomes zero:
 * `uv::handle::on_destroy_t`
 * `uv::request::on_destroy_t`
 * `uv::loop::on_destroy_t`

-The callback is intended to give the option to manipulate the user-defined data associated with the object through the `.data` pointer before the last variable referencing this object is been destroyed.
+The callback is intended to give the option to manipulate the user-defined data associated with the object through the `.data` pointer before the last variable referencing this object has been destroyed.

 For the `uv::handle` calss the destroy callback functionality is based on the underlying libuv API [`uv_close_cb`](http://docs.libuv.org/en/v1.x/handle.html#c.uv_close_cb) feature.